Tuminha/AI-Dental-Literature-Analyzer/README.md

 Here's a snippet of the analysis output for a dental implant study:

-markdown

-Comprehensive Dental Implant Research Analysis 🦷🔬
+# Comprehensive Dental Implant Research Analysis 🦷🔬

-📊 Methodological Rigor
+## 📊 Methodological Rigor

-Study design and its appropriateness
+### Study design and its appropriateness
 This study utilizes a retrospective case series design, which is suitable for evaluating the survival rate of dental implants over time.
 However, a prospective cohort design could provide stronger evidence.

-Sample size, power calculations, and statistical analyses The sample size of 43 patients and 388 implants is substantial.
+### Sample size, power calculations, and statistical analyses
+The sample size of 43 patients and 388 implants is substantial.
 However, there is no mention of power calculations.
 Statistical analyses, including Kaplan-Meier estimation, log-rank tests, and Cox regression, are appropriately used to analyze survival rates.

 ... [other sections]

-🏆 Overall Assessment
+## 🏆 Overall Assessment

-Quality, validity, and significance of the research The research is of high quality and provides valid, significant contributions to the field of dental implantology.
+### Quality, validity, and significance of the research
+The research is of high quality and provides valid, significant contributions to the field of dental implantology.

-Recommendation for publication
+### Recommendation for publication
 Accept with minor revisions to address ethical transparency and conflicts of interest.

 ## 🙏 Acknowledgments